InumanSoul/kotauth-docs/src/content/docs/deployment/production.md

 ## Security configuration

-After startup, complete these steps in the admin console:

-**Change the master workspace admin password.** Default credentials are printed in the startup log on first boot and must be rotated immediately.
+**Set the admin password.** As of v1.14.1, there are no hardcoded default credentials.
+Set `KAUTH_BOOTSTRAP_ADMIN_PASSWORD` in your environment before first boot — minimum 12 characters with uppercase, lowercase, and a digit.
+If unset, a random password is generated and printed to stdout once.
+See [Environment Variables](/deployment/environment-variables/) for details.

+**Enable trusted proxy.** If Kotauth runs behind a reverse proxy, set `KAUTH_TRUSTED_PROXY=true` so rate limiting uses the real client IP from `X-Forwarded-For`.
+Leave it `false` when Kotauth is directly exposed to prevent header spoofing.

-**Configure SMTP.** Required for email verification and password resets.
-Without it, users cannot verify their email or reset forgotten passwords.
+**Configure SMTP.** Required for email verification, password resets, magic links, Email OTP, and user invitations.
 Set this up under **Settings → SMTP** in each workspace.

 **Review password policy.** The default (minimum 8 characters) may not meet your requirements.
 Tighten it under **Settings → Security**.

 **Set the MFA policy.** Decide whether MFA should be `optional`, `required`, or `required_for_admins`.
 For sensitive workspaces, `required` is the safe default.

 **Create workspaces with meaningful slugs.** The workspace slug appears in every URL and cannot be changed after creation.
 Choose something permanent (e.g. `my-product`, not `test-1`).

+**Provision API keys via environment.** For automated deployments, use `KAUTH_BOOTSTRAP_API_KEYS` to create API keys idempotently on startup.
+See [Environment Variables](/deployment/environment-variables/) and `hash-api-key` in [CLI Commands](/deployment/cli/).

 ---